Tesla SWOT Analysis & Recommendations

 Tesla has the strengths to remain successful in the business in the years to come.
 However, as identified in this SWOT analysis, there are various issues that the vehicle and energy company must address to maintain its competitiveness and improve its profitability.
 For example, the automaker needs to improve its multinational presence.
 New or additional sales operations in high-growth countries can enhance business growth to satisfy Tesla’s corporate mission statement and corporate vision statement.
 Also, the company must continue its investments in research and development to produce technologically advanced and competitive automotive and energy products.
 This SWOT analysis shows that Tesla has the potential to grow in the global automotive market despite aggressive competition.

-With the goal of improving business competitiveness, growth, and development, this SWOT analysis shows a number of ways that Tesla can use to enhance its performance.
-The company can:
+With the goal of improving business competitiveness, growth, and development, this SWOT analysis supports the following recommendations for Tesla:

-2. Continue or increase its investments for product innovation to ensure competitiveness despite aggressive competition with other automakers.
+2. Continue or increase investments for product innovation to ensure Tesla’s competitiveness despite aggressive competition with other automakers.

-3. Diversify its supply chain to reduce supply-side risks.
+3. Further diversify Tesla’s supply chain to reduce supply-side risks.

 References